Introduction to ACME

 Two-stage measurement

-µZ measurements using a sweep signal are performed in two stages, like during the calibration.
-For this reason, an additional dialog will be opened which tracks the progress of the measurement.
+µZ measurements with a sweep signal are performed in two stages, just like during the calibration.
+An additional dialog shows the progress.

 warning